StackStorm/st2-packages/README.md

 ```

 This is the configuration of ubuntu worker machine which is a ruby one and it's able to run rspec integration tests.
 These tests use [serverspec](http://serverspec.org) library for testing servers.
+For up to date schema details, have a look into the metadata file [docker-compose.yml](docker-compose.yml).

 Let's describe a few important configuration variables: